 Figure 4: Percentages of Concordant, Incomplete, Irrelevant, and Inaccurate Problem Records

 Table 3 shows the distribution of medications per subject.
 The average number of medications per subject listed in the eSource was 10.6 whereas the average number of medications per subject listed in the EHR was 6.5.
-Among all medications listed in the eSource per subject, am average of 3.3 (31.1%) were concordant, 4 (37.7%) were incomplete, 1.1 (10.4%) were inaccurate, and 2.2 (20.8%) were irrelevant.
+Among all medications listed in the eSource per subject, an average of 3.3 (31.1%) were concordant, 4 (37.7%) were incomplete, 1.1 (10.4%) were inaccurate, and 2.2 (20.8%) were irrelevant.